Locations of TUM

-The Technical University of Munich (TUM) spans four large sites in Bavaria: Munich, Garching, Weihenstephan, and Straubing.
-These are home to the 14 departments and the university's most important research facilities.
+TUM spans several large sites in Bavaria: Munich, Garching, Weihenstephan and Straubing.
+These are home to the TUM Schools and Departments and the university's most important research facilities.
 TUM is represented internationally today with locations of its own on several continents.
-In Singapore in 2002, it became the first German university to open a campus abroad: TUM Asia.

 Since its founding in 1868, the heart of TUM beats in Munich.
 Its presence within the city is divided among three important sites: the downtown campus at Arcisstraße, Olympic Park, and the university hospitals.

-- Downtown campus: In addition to the TUM Board of Management, the following departments are based on the historic main campus at 21 Arcisstrasse: Architecture, Civil, Geo and Environmental Engineering, Electrical and Computer Engineering and the TUM School of Management.
-The TUM School of Education, as well as the new TUM School of Governance and the Bavarian School of Public Policy (HfP).
+- Downtown campus: In addition to the TUM Board of Management, the following TUM Schools and departments are based on the historic main campus at 21 Arcisstrasse: TUM School of Engineering and Design, Electrical and Computer Engineering and the TUM School of Management.
+The TUM School of Social Sciences and Technology and the Bavarian School of Public Policy (HfP).

 - Olympic Park: The sports facilities of the 1972 Olympic summer games are home to the Sport and Health Sciences.
 Munich's central organization for university sports (ZHS) is also based at Olympic Park.

 - University hospitals: TUM commands a renowned university hospital, Klinikum rechts der Isar.
 This is also the home of the TUM School of Medicine.
 The German Heart Centre Munich and the Klinik am Biederstein also belong to University Hospitals of TUM.

 The Garching campus north of Munich constitutes the center of natural sciences and technology at TUM.
-With more than 12,000 students at five Faculties, it is the largest of all TUM locations.
-Also focused on top-level research at this campus are the TUM Institute for Advanced Study, TUM Graduate School and the Munich School of Engineering (MSE).
-The center of Garching is easy to reach from downtown Munich with the subway line U6 or via the Autobahn.
+With about 20,000 students at different TUM Schools and Departments, it is the largest of all TUM locations.
+Also focused on top-level research at this campus are several research centers and the TUM Graduate School.
+The campus is easy to reach from downtown Munich with the subway line U6 or via the Autobahn.

-- Interdisciplinary network: TUM is networked with other important research institutions on the Garching campus: Max Planck Institutes, the supercomputer center (LRZ) of the Bavarian Academy of Sciences, the European Southern Observatory, and institutes of LMU Munich.
+- Interdisciplinary network: TUM is networked with other important research institutions on the Garching campus – Max Planck Institutes, the supercomputing center (LRZ) of the Bavarian Academy of Sciences, the European Southern Observatory, and institutes of LMU Munich.